genius101/Project13-Darey.io-PBL-Copy/project13.md

 ## Part 1 – Introducing Dynamic Assignment Into Our structure

-In your https://github.com/your-name/ansible-config-mgt GitHub repository start a new branch and call it dynamic-assignments.

 Create a new folder, name it dynamic-assignments.
 Then inside this folder, create a new file and name it env-vars.yml.
 We will instruct site.yml to include this playbook later.</p>

 Your GitHub shall have following structure by now: